jreisinger/monitor/README.md

 Put configuration into `t/.conf.yml`:

-    # send reports to this address
+    # send report to this address
     email: jeffrey.lebowski@dude.com

     # hosts to monitor